erhanyalniz/Pipe-Puzzle/README.md

 # Pipe Puzzle
-In this term project, We implemented a game by using JavaFX framework.
+In this project, We implemented a game by using JavaFX framework.
 This game aims moving a ball from a start point to an end point if there is an appropriate path.
 The user is supposed to form a path using pipes given as sliding tiles.
 ___
 ### Some Properties: